 None of the toxins in onions are rid of or denatured through the cooking process, so cooked onions are just as dangerous as raw onions.

 This means that any meal that is cooked with onion is unsuitable for your dog and could lead to poisoning.
-Never offer your pooch your food if you cooked with onions, and always check pre-made foods for onions or similar ingredients so you can avoid giving onion to your dog in any capacity.
+Never offer your pooch your food if you cook with onions, and always check pre-made foods for onions or similar ingredients so you can avoid giving onion to your dog in any capacity.